 Bring on the apocalypse.
 In season 2 episode 8, Endings and Beginnings, it’s June 27, 2020.
 We spend the episode counting down to the fateful moment as the key players are moved around the board one more time, so as to be in the proper places when Adam’s plans come to fruition.

 This is an episode about death and salvation.
 Personal salvation, the salvation of the world, and the fight to save Time as an entity.
 The death of individuals and the apocalyptic death which engulfs Winden, which bring about the death of hope and idealism.
-Not every who dies is really dead, and not everyone who’s saved realizes they’re being saved.
+Not everyone who dies is really dead, and not everyone who’s saved realizes they’re being saved.
 The episode is a shell game, as frequently happens on Dark.

 The entire season has been about beginnings and endings, and whether they really exist at all in Winden.
 This episode brings an end to the second cycle, but it brings up the question again of exactly what game is being played and if anyone can really win.